rhysmoggs/ms4-morgan-and-co/README.md

 1. [Eye Dropper:](https://eyedropper.org/).
     - This colour picker tool was used to to pick and experiment with colours.
 1. [Coolors:](https://coolors.co/)
-    - This tool was used to to setup the colour palette [here](#colour-palette).
+    - This tool was used to setup the colour palette [here](#colour-palette).
 1. [TinyPNG:](https://tinypng.com/)
     - TinyPNG is used to optimize images used in the website and documentation.
 1. [iLoveIMG:](https://www.iloveimg.com/)
     - iLoveIMG is used for further image optimization.
 1. [Miscrosoft Paint:](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9)
-    - Microsoft Paint is used to crop and resize images and editing photos for the project.
+    - Microsoft Paint is used to crop and resize images and edit photos for the project.
 1. [WPS Office:](https://www.wps.com/)
     - WPS Office is used to create the tables found in the [testing](TESTING.md) document and for spell-checking.
 1. [Am I Responsive?:](http://ami.responsivedesign.is/)